stevenrobertson/sd-docs/report/gpu.md

-develop stripped-down x86 CPUs with GPU-like vector extensions had the potential to grind away NVIDIA's enterprise compute abilities, not because of Larrabee's raw performance but because of its partial compatibility with legacy x86 code.
+develop stripped-down x86 CPUs with GPU-like vector extensions had the potential to grind away NVIDIA's enterprise compute abilities, not because of Larrabee's raw performance but because of its partial compatibility with legacy x86 code [@Kanter2009a].
 These chips would be far more power-hungry than any GPU, but NVIDIA felt backward compatibility and a simplified learning curve would woo developers away from CUDA, leaving them a niche vendor in the enterprise compute market.
 Worse, Sandy Bridge, the new CPU architecture, was to include a GPU on-die, potentially cutting out NVIDIA's largest-volume market segments.
-NVIDIA's response was to invest in Tegra, their mobile platform, and to make Fermi an enterprise-oriented, feature-laden, unmanufacturable mess.
+NVIDIA's response was to invest in Tegra, their mobile platform, and to make the first Fermi devices in the GTX 400 series an enterprise-oriented, feature-laden, unmanufacturable mess [@Voicu2010].

 As it turns out, Larrabee was all but cancelled, Sandy Bridge graphical performace is decidedly lackluster, and TSMC got their 40nm process